 Warren Saunders, decoy carver and Frank Bittner, faux painting;

 Actors Carolyn and Monte Hailey portray “Mr. and Mrs. James Steele”

 Angela Pinder as a Runaway Slave Girl

 and Margaret Ingersoll as “Ann Ogle Buchanan Steele”

 *** Children’s Tent: New this year, a Handsell Children Art Show.
 Come let your child particpate in the coloring of four line drawings which will be displayed the day of the Jamboree.
 Your child will receive a special “certificate” thanking them for participating in a Historic Art Show!!!
 (All ages under 12)

-*** Food Tent – the usual burgers, hot dogs and drinks!
+*** Food will be supplied by “2 Chicks Catering”, a truck full of Eastern Shore favorites including crabcake sandwiched!
 Have a bite to eat while you visit the History Tent OR listen to Daniel Firehawk Abbott’s Native American presentation!

 “History Tent Performances” – Events scheduled throughout the day–see Schedule of Events

 Admission of $4 per person or $10 per family helps defray our costs and bring this great event to Dorchester County!